rabrigo/ferry-api-proxy/README.md

 </details>

 ## Description
-Ferry Friend is an app that uses WSDOT's API for ferry schedules and presents it in an intuitive and mobile friendly interface!
+Ferry Friend is an app that integrates WSDOT's API for ferry schedules into an intuitive and mobile friendly interface.

 ## Built With